Indra7875/collection/Collection/Collection.md

 1. Consistent API :
    - The API is the basic set of interfaces like Collection,Set,List or Map all the classes (ArrayList,LinkedList,Vector,etc) that implement these interfaces have some common set of methods.

-2. Reduce progarmming effort :
+2. Reduce programming effort :
    - A programmer doesn't have to worry about the design of Collection but rather than he can focus on it's best use in his program.
    - Therefore the basic concept of OOPs abstraction has been successfully implemented.